soteria-security/365Inspect/README.md

 ## Output

-365*Inspect+* creates the directory specified in the out_path parameter.
+365*Inspect+* creates a directory specified in the out_path parameter e.g. (orgname_timestamp).
 This directory is the result of the entire 365*Inspect* inspection.
-It contains four items of note:
+The following items are included:

-* *Report.html*: graphical report that describes the M365 security issues identified by 365*Inspect*, lists O365 objects that are misconfigured, and provides remediation advice.
+* *Report_timestamp_orgname.html/csv/xml*: graphical report that describes the M365 security issues identified by 365*Inspect+*, lists O365 objects that are misconfigured, and provides remediation advice.
 * *Various text files named [Inspector-Name]*: these are raw output from inspector modules and contain a list (one item per line) of misconfigured O365 objects that contain the described security flaw.
 For example, if a module Inspect-FictionalMFASettings were to detect all users who do not have MFA set up, the file "Inspect-FictionalMFASettings" in the report ZIP would contain one user per line who does not have MFA set up.
 This information is only dumped to a file in cases where more than 15 affected objects are discovered.
 If less than 15 affected objects are discovered, the objects are listed directly in the main HTML report body.
-* *Report.zip*: zipped version of this entire directory, for convenient distribution of the results in cases where some inspector modules generated a large amount of findings.
+* *Report_timestamp_orgname.zip*: zipped version of this entire directory, for convenient distribution of the results in cases where some inspector modules generated a large amount of findings.
-* *Log directory*: 365*Inspect+* logs any errors encountered during the scripts execution to a timestamped log file found in the Log directory
+* *Log directory*: 365*Inspect+* logs any errors encountered during the scripts execution to a timestamped log file found in the Log directory.

 ## Necessary Privileges